-- Step # 1 The Property Manager or her\his designee will email the attached inventory form to the Volunteer Committee (community@empirestaterealtytrust.com) including photos of all of the items that are being donated. - Step # 2 Once the request has been received by the volunteer committee, the volunteer committee will then assign a committee member to review and find a charitable organization for this donation. - Step # 3 The assigned committee member will then follow up with the Property Manager or her/his designee 5-10 business days from the requested date and introduce the Property Manager or her/his designee to the charitable organizations point of contact that our committee has chosen for that donation to coordinate the donation pick up - Step # 4 The Property Manager or her/his designee will partner directly with the partner charitable organization's point of contact in respect to logistics, COI, date/time of pick up and etc. - Step # 5 On the day of the scheduled pick up, the chosen charitable organization will then provide the Property Manager or her\his designee a Donor's Official Receipt.
-It is up to the Property Manager or her\his designee responsibility to make sure they receive the receipt. - Step # 6 Once the Property Manager or her\his designee receives the receipt from the charitable organization, the Property Manager or her\his designee is then asked to scan/email this receipt to Mark Labell (Accounting Department) and Bart Goldstein (Legal department) and to the Volunteer Committee (community@empirestaterealtytrust.com).
+- Step # 1 The Property Manager or her/his/their designee will email the attached inventory form to the Volunteer Committee (community@empirestaterealtytrust.com) including photos of all the items that are being donated. - Step # 2 Once the request has been received by the volunteer committee, the volunteer committee will then assign a committee member to review and find a charitable organization for this donation. - Step # 3 The assigned committee member will then follow up with the Property Manager or her/his/their designee 5-10 business days from the requested date and introduce the Property Manager or her/his/their designee to the charitable organizations point of contact that our committee has chosen for that donation to coordinate the donation pick up - Step # 4 The Property Manager or her/his/their designee will partner directly with the partner charitable organization's point of contact in respect to logistics, COI, date/time of pick up and etc. - Step # 5 On the day of the scheduled pick up, the chosen charitable organization will then provide the Property Manager or her/his/their designee a Donor's Official Receipt.
+It is up to the Property Manager or her/his/their designee's responsibility to make sure they receive the receipt. - Step # 6 Once the Property Manager or her/his/their designee receives the receipt from the charitable organization, the Property Manager or her/his/their designee is then asked to scan/email this receipt to Mark Labell (Accounting Department) and Bart Goldstein (Legal department) and to the Volunteer Committee (community@empirestaterealtytrust.com).

 Electronic Waste: Electronic Waste (E-Waste) must be collected and disposed separately from trash and recycling.
 If donation is not an option, the building should contract an approved electronic waste recycler.
-When choosing a recycler, look for e-stewards or R2 certification to help ensure that your electronics are recycled responsibly.
+When choosing a recycler, look for estewards or R2 certification to help ensure that your electronics are recycled responsibly.
 Refer to the Resources Section for the NYS Department of Environmental Conservation for a list of registered recyclers.
+For buildings with electronic waste disposal, ensure electronic waste collection bin(s) are labeled with contents and as a best practice label bin(s) with an accumulation date.